ScreedVA/checkers-imp-adv-coding-proj/README.md

 - Usage
 - Contact Info
 - Dependancies
+- References

 ## Introduction
-This project is comprised of 2 modules within the mypackage directory each responsible for handling thier respective features for the game.This is my first time creating a project of this scale using pygame.
+This is a package is an implementation of the well known checkers board game, and the rules are based on the international draughts guidelines.
+The checkers-main package consists of 2 modules utility and game each responsible for handling thier respective features for the game.
+This is my first time creating a project of this scale using pygame.

 ## Features
 - Graphical User Interface